secretkeylabs/sats-connect-ui/docs/architecture.md

 ## Building the custom element

 Solid, like other popular component frameworks, is usually used to manipulate the DOM.
-To encapsualte the selector's logic into a custom element, the [`solid-element`](https://github.com/solidjs/solid/tree/main/packages/solid-element#readme) package is used.
+To encapsulate the selector's logic into a custom element, the [`solid-element`](https://github.com/solidjs/solid/tree/main/packages/solid-element#readme) package is used.

 ## Styles